neelts/neelts.github.io/README.md

 ## Work experience

-> I have over 16 years of experience in UI/UX development, with 11 of those years spent in GameDev.
+> I have over 17 years of experience in UI/UX development, with 12 of those years spent in GameDev.

+### Embark Studios

+> May 2024 - Present

 ### Chief Rebel

-> May 2023 — Present
+> May 2023 — May 2024

 #### UI/UX Programmer